 You can also take a non-stop flight to George Town with Silver Airways, which can be much cheaper.

-And there is also a ferry from Fort Lauderdale to Freeport, but from there you will need to take another ferry or a flight to Nassau first, then get to Pig Beach following one of the options above.
+There is also a ferry from Fort Lauderdale to Bimini, but you’ll need to take a flight to Nassau first, then get to Pig Beach following one of the options above.

 My Experience getting to Pig Island

-While planning my Three-day trip to the Bahamas, one of the places that I really wanted to see was Exuma, which features some of the clearest and most beautiful sapphire-blue water on the planet.
+While planning my Three-day trip to the Bahamas, one of the places that I really wanted to see was Exuma Island, which features some of the clearest and most beautiful sapphire-blue water on the planet.

-I contacted Coastline Adventures and they gave me all the information I needed in order to go to Exuma from Nassau for the day trip to see the hilarious swimming pigs.
+I was searching for tour companies and found Coastline Adventures.
+They gave me all the information I needed in order to go from Nassau to Exuma for the day trip to see the hilarious swimming pigs.